Induced modules for modular Lie algebras: Introduction

 If $\C$ is a category of $L$-modules, we have the restriction functor $\res: \C \to \D$ where $\D$ is a category of $S$-modules containing at least those obtained from modules in $\C$ by restriction of the action.
 In this paper, we construct an induction functor left adjoint to $\res$ for some categories $\C, \D$ of finite dimensional modules.
-We shall see that for any given finite sets $X, Y$ of $L$- and $S$-modules, we can choose $\C, \D$ containing the finitely many given modules.
-The dimension of the induced module $\ind_\D^\C(W)$ constructed depends on the choice of the categories.
+We shall see that for any given finite set $X$ of $L$-modules and set $Y$ of $S$-modules, we can choose $\C, \D$ containing the given modules.
+The dimension of the induced module $\ind_\D^\C(W)$ constructed depends on the choice of the category $\C$ but not on the choice of $\D$.
+We may always choose $\D$ to be the category of {\em all} finite-dimensional $S$-modules.

-In Section \ref{restricted}, we give the basic construction for induced modules for restricted Lie algebras.
+In Section \ref{restricted}, we give the construction for induced modules for restricted Lie algebras.
 In Section \ref{examples}, we give some illustrative examples and see some ways in which in some cases, the construction may be modified to reduce the dimension of the constructed modules.
 In Section \ref{envelopes}, we extend the construction to non-restrictable Lie algebras.